chanfriendly/Wingspan-PDF-Splitter/README.md

 # PDF Page Splitter and Image Converter

 This Python script takes a folder of PDF files and converts each page into individual image files (JPEG or PNG format).
 It's particularly useful for breaking down multi-page PDFs into separate images while maintaining high quality.
+It was intended for helping a friend with Wingspan custom cards, however it can be used for any PDF you want to split.

 ## Prerequisites